desnesn/desnesn.github.io/index.md

 }
 </style>

-<h1>About</h1>
+<h1 style="width:100%">About</h1>
 A little blog about desnes' professional, academic and curious adventures.

-<p>Really proud father :-D, Linux Kernel hacker B-), academic scholar 8-), challenged soccer player (GK) :-| ... and horrible singer :-X (since the statistical sample space for this conclusion is only based on my wife's opinion, more research is yet necessary to reach further conclusions)</p>
+<p style="width:100%">Really proud father :-D, Linux Kernel hacker B-), academic scholar 8-), challenged soccer player (GK) :-| ... and horrible singer :-X (since the statistical sample space for this conclusion is only based on my wife's opinion, more research is yet necessary to reach further conclusions)</p>

 <h1>Usefull links</h1>
 <ul>